benitezme/ALGOToken-NodeJS/docs/contracts/algo-pool.md

 ### Notes

-1. transferToMiner reverts when called in NodeJS and Remix environment.
-Cause currently unknown.
+1. ~~transferToMiner reverts when called in NodeJS and Remix environment.
+Cause currently unknown.~~ Issue probably occured from mixing up usage of external address with contract address.